TillF/WASA-SED/docs/index.md

 Institute of Earth and Environmental Science, University of Potsdam, Potsdam,<br>
 Deutsches Geoforschungszentrum Potsdam,<br>
 Germany

-**Recent change: snow module (“WASA-SNOW” by Erwin Rottler)**<br>
-The respective documentation has not been included yet.
-It can be found in Rottler’s thesis (on request, to be published on https://publishup.uni-potsdam.de/opus4-ubp/home).

 Updates of WASA-SED Manual (this file): https://github.com/TillF/WASA-SED